quitcard/quitcard.github.io/README.md

-# QuitCard - Your Personal Quit Journey Tracker
+# QuitCard - Turn your quitting journey into a stamping experience

 QuitCard helps you track and commit to quitting toxic jobs, relationships, or custom goals.
 Create a “quit card,” record your reasons, and mark progress with digital stamps as you work toward milestones.